 - Having seen the basics, it’s time to start making icons do more complicated things.

-- Icons can make it easy for the user to interact with and control the application, if we let them.
+- The mouse can make it easy for the user to interact with and control the application, if we let it.